runtimeverification/k/docs/user_manual.md

 ### Macros and Aliases

 A rule can be tagged with the `macro`, `alias`, `macro-rec`, or `alias-rec` attributes.
-In all cases, what this signifies is that this is a macro rule.
+In all cases, what this signifies is that this is a macro production.
+Macro rules are rules where the top symbol of the left-hand-side are macro labels.
 Macro rules are applied statically during compilation on all terms that they match, and statically before program execution on the initial configuration.
-Currently, macros are required to not have side conditions, although they can contain sort checks.
+Currently, macro rules are required to not have side conditions, although they can contain sort checks.

-When a rule is tagged with the `alias` attribute, it is also applied statically in reverse prior to unparsing on the final configuration.
-Note that a macro can have unbound variables in the right hand side.
+`alias` rules are also applied statically in reverse prior to unparsing on the final configuration.
+Note that a macro rule can have unbound variables in the right hand side.
 When such a macro exists, it should be used only on the left hand side of rules, unless the user is performing symbolic execution and expects to introduce symbolic terms into the subject being rewritten.

 However, when used on the left hand side of a rule, it functions similarly to a pattern alias, and allows the user to concisely express a reusable pattern that